wesslen/minimal-mistakes/_pages/research.md

 permalink: /research.html
 ---

-## 2017
+## Peer-Reviewed Publications

 Gallicano, Tiffany D., **Ryan Wesslen**, and Jean-Claude Thill (2017).
 From cluster tweets to retweets: A big data, rhetorical exploration of digital social advocacy in the context of the Charlotte protests on Twitter.
 In Proceedings of 2017 International Public Relations Research Conference.

-*   This study won the Boston University Award for the Top Paper About Public Relations and the Social and Emerging Media at the conference.
+*   Boston University Award for the Top Paper About Public Relations and the Social and Emerging Media at the conference.

 **Wesslen, Ryan**, Tiffany D. Gallicano, Jean-Claude Thill, and Sagar Nandu (2017).
 Hot issue publics on Twitter: Analyzing Charlotte protests with automated text analysis.
-In 2017 International Conference on Computational Social Science IC2S2.
+In 2017 International Conference on Computational Social Science (IC2S2).

 Cho, Isaac, **Ryan Wesslen**, Alireza Karduni, Sashank Santhanam, Samira Shaikh and Wenwen Dou.
 (2017).
 The Anchoring Effect in Decision-Making with Visual Analytics.
 In 2017 IEEE Conference on Visual Analytics Science and Technology (VAST)